dorawyy/cpen321-w24-CarbonWise/documentation/Testing_And_Code_Review.md

 - **Product Database Size**

   - **Verification:** This test ensures that the database contains at least 100,000 distinct products.
-It connects to the database and counts the number of products with essential fields like product name, categories, and countries.
-The test passes if the count meets or exceeds the minimum requirement, ensuring the database's capacity to provide comprehensive product information.
+It connects to the product database and counts the number of products with required fields such as product name, categories, and countries.
+The test passes if the count meets or exceeds the minimum requirement of 100,000 products.
   - **Log Output**
     ```
-    PASS tests/non-functional/product_database_size.test.ts (120.98 s)
+    PASS  tests/non-functional/product_database_size.test.ts (24.08 s)
     ● Console

-      console.log
+      console.info
         Starting test for product database size...

         at tests/non-functional/product_database_size.test.ts:21:17

-      console.log
+      console.info
         Product count (clipped at 100000): 100000

         at tests/non-functional/product_database_size.test.ts:32:17

-      console.log
+      console.info
         Non-Functional Test: Product database size is sufficient.

         at tests/non-functional/product_database_size.test.ts:34:17